midhunanila/SPACEBALL_DENSITY/README.md

 ## Overview

 **SPACEBALL v.
 3.0** is a computational tool for **density calculation of protein nanodroplets**.
 It analyzes PDB structures and computes the nanodroplet volume.
-The previous version of [SPACEBALL](http://info.ifpan.edu.pl/~chwastyk/spaceball/) was primarily designed for cavity detection.
+The previous version of [SPACEBALL v.
+2.0](http://info.ifpan.edu.pl/~chwastyk/spaceball/) was primarily designed for cavity detection.
 In this release, we introduce a new method to determine the **optimal probe radius**, enabling more accurate density estimation of protein nanodroplets.

 ---